How to Draught Proof Your Home

 Step 5

 Apply the adhesive side of the strip on to the surface where the door or window closes onto.
-It’s vital that you install it to that surface and not the side.
+It’s vital that you install it to this area on the surface and not the side.

 Step 6